LTUC/amman-dotnet-401d2/Curriculum/Class26/Resources/Graphs.md

 ### Adjacency Matrix
-An Adjacency matrix is representeted through a 2 dimensional array.
+An Adjacency matrix is represented through a 2-dimensional array.
-If there are *n* vertices, then we are looking at an *n x n* boolean matrix
+If there are *n* vertices, then we are looking at an *n x n* Boolean matrix

 Each Row and column represents each vertex of the data structure.
 The elements of both the column and the row must add up to 1 if there